deathcap/node-minecraft-ping/README.md

 where GS4 is apparently the "GameSpy4" protocol.
 Since it is off by default, you'll probably not need to use `ping_fefd_udp` except in very specialized situations.

+### ping_all

+`ping_all` sends all of the types of pings, and calls the callback multiple times.
+You can get the ping type with the third argument in the callback function.

+Note: synchronizing and waiting for each of the pings is currently out of the scope of this module (see https://github.com/deathcap/node-minecraft-ping/issues/4), in general it is preferrable to use only one ping type (suggestion: `ping_fe01fa`).

 ## License